AdonayTeshome/cc-node/INSTALL.md

 # Setup for local development

   * Run composer as above but without the ``--no-dev`` flag.
 This will include the packages needed for testing.
-  * The OpenApi spec is at vendor/matslats/cc-php-lib/docs/credit-commons-openapi-3.0.yml
+  * The OpenApi spec is at vendor/credit-commons-software-stack/cc-php-lib/docs/credit-commons-openapi-3.0.yml
   * unittest compares inputs and outputs against the (local) Openapi spec.
 To run the battery of tests, from the node root ,do ``vendor/bin/phpunit tests/APITest.php``

-#minimal settings for virtualhosts in apache
+# Minimal settings for virtualhosts
+## Apache
 ``<VirtualHost *:80>
   ServerName myccnode
-  DocumentRoot /home/matslats/localhost/cc-node
+  DocumentRoot /var/www/localhost/cc-node
 </VirtualHost>

 <VirtualHost *:80>
   ServerName blogic.myccnode
-  DocumentRoot /home/matslats/localhost/cc-node/BlogicService
+  DocumentRoot /var/www/localhost/cc-node/BlogicService
 </VirtualHost>

 <VirtualHost *:80>
   ServerName accounts.myccnode
-  DocumentRoot /home/matslats/localhost/cc-node/AccountStore
+  DocumentRoot /var/www/localhost/cc-node/AccountStore
 </VirtualHost>``
 Each of these documentRoots must have the .htaccess file provided, as must myccnode/config